 Serving Our Hispanic Students

-Equipped with drive, ambition, yet some doubt, Jennie stepped onto APU’s campus as a first-generation college student committed to pursue her academic goals.
+Equipped with drive, ambition, yet some doubt, Jennie stepped onto APU’s campus as a first-generation college student committed to pursuing her academic goals.
 Reflecting on her APU experience, Jennie shared, “I’m extremely grateful for my time at APU.
 My academic journey set me up for success outside of the four walls of a classroom.
 I learned how to critically think for myself, acquired noncognitive development skills, and gained mentors that will forever pour into me professionally and personally.”
-Jennie earned her bachelor’s degree in psychology and a master’s degree in college counseling and student development and now provides focused leadership and support for first-generation and low-income students at APU.
+Jennie earned her bachelor’s degree in psychology and a master’s degree in college counseling and student development and has served first-generation students at APU and low-income families in the community.

-As a commuter student at APU, Ulises is excelling academically, experiencing community, and engaging his faith deeply while working part time and taking care of his younger brothers.
-Ulises remarked, “My biggest challenge with navigating college has been finding the balance between school, work, and family responsibilities in order to do well in all areas and not feel burnt out.”
-Leaning into community for support, Ulises has developed a rhythm and is leveraging his agency to manage his personal and academic demands to thrive, and he now mentors underclassmen needing support.
-He will graduate with a bachelor’s degree in psychology and a minor in biblical studies.
+As a commuter student at APU, Ulises is excelled academically, experienced community, and engaged his faith while working part time and taking care of his younger brothers.
+Ulises remarked, “My biggest challenge with navigating college was finding the balance between school, work, and family responsibilities in order to do well in all areas and not feeling burnt out.”
+Leaning into community for support, Ulises developed a rhythm and leveraged his agency to manage his personal and academic demands to thrive, and he mentored underclassmen needing support.
+He graduated with a bachelor’s degree in psychology and a minor in biblical studies.

 What is a Hispanic-Serving Institution?

 The Higher Education Act defines a Hispanic-Serving Institution (HSI) as an eligible institution of higher education that has an enrollment of undergraduate full-time equivalent students that is at least 25 percent Hispanic students.
 In 2018, the Hispanic Association of Schools and Colleges reported that there were approximately 539 HSIs in the U.S. with the highest concentration in California.